-Are you one of those people who wears shorts and tee shirts and goes barefoot in the house all winter – then sets the thermostat to 80 degrees in an attempt to preserve that it’s-summertime-all-the-time feeling?
+Are you one of those people who wears shorts and tee shirts and sets the thermostat to 80 degrees in an attempt to preserve that it’s-summertime-all-the-time feeling?

-It may be better to keep the thermostat as low as possible and bundle up.
+If you’re looking to save energy, it may be better to keep the thermostat as low as possible and bundle up.
 That means long pants, sweatshirts, sweaters, and good old reliable flannels.
 And though it seems incidental, wearing warm socks goes a long way toward keeping the rest of your body warm.
-You lose a lot of heat from your extremities, so keep them covered.
+You lose a lot of heat from your extremities, so keep them covered!

 Drink Warm Beverages

 Many people have their morning cup of coffee, but during the winter months, hot beverages are good all day long.
-Hot coffee, hot tea, and hot chocolate will all help to keep your insides warm, and that will improve your ability to lower your thermostat and save on energy.
+Hot coffee, hot tea, and hot chocolate will all help to keep your insides warm, which will, in turn, improve your ability to lower your thermostat and save on energy.

 - Like hot beverages, hot meals keep you warm